chargenp/ENG-project-documentation/source/faq.rst

 **How do I register for a tournament?**
 ------------------------------------------

 	1. Make sure you are logged in.

+	2. Go to the tournament listing page.

-	2. Find a tournament you would like to join and go to its page.
+	3. Find a tournament you would like to join and click on it to go to its page.

-	3. Click on the "Click me to register" button at the bottom of the information section to register for the tournament.
+	4. Click on the "Click me to register" button at the bottom of the information section to register for the tournament.

 **How do I unregister for a tournament?**
 --------------------------------------------------------------------
-	If you accidently registered for a tournament or need to unregister for any other reason you can do so by click the "Click me to unregister" button where the "click me to register" button was!
+	If you accidently registered for a tournament or need to unregister for any other reason you view the previous steps for registering for a tournament and clicking the "Click me to unregister" button where the "click me to register" button was!